 A short drive from Chiusi will take you to Chianciano Terme, a town reminiscent of the Federico Fellini era and still famous for some of the best thermal spas in central Italy.

-What is not to be missed (though surprisingly underrated) is the Etruscan Museum of Chianciano Terme that includes quite a remarkable collection of Etruscan artifacts across 4 floors.
-Also very interesting are the real life reconstructions of tombs, sepulchral chambers, and other structures that allows the visitor to see what they actually look like when excavated.
+What is not to be missed (though surprisingly underrated) is the Etruscan Museum of Chianciano Terme which includes quite a remarkable collection of Etruscan artifacts across 4 floors.
+Also very interesting are the real-life reconstructions of tombs, sepulchral chambers, and other structures that allows the visitor to see what they actually look like when excavated.

-The underground level includes a long gallery featuring reconstructions of 7th century BC sepulchral chambers recovered from a nearly necropolis that include the unique human-like cinerary urns known as “Canopic jars“.
+The underground level includes a long gallery featuring reconstructions of 7th century BC sepulchral chambers recovered from a nearby necropolis that includes the unique human-like cinerary urns known as “Canopic jars“.
 These are unlike other cinerary urns displayed in other museums, many of which represent small houses.

 The 2nd floor is quite rewarding as it recreated an actual Etruscan banquet hall including tricliniums (Etruscan reclining sofas) on which Etruscan men reclined to enjoy their meals alongside their wives (quite a scandalous phenomenon in the opinion of the prudish patriarchal Romans).